Your Court of Protection Solicitors in Manchester: AFG Law

-If an individual loses the mental capacity to make decisions for themselves (pursuant to the Mental Health Act 2005) and they have no Lasting Power of Attorney, their interests are protected by the law as a Protected Person.
-Responsibility for making day-to-day decisions, as well as important financial decisions, will fall to a Deputy to make within the scope of that permitted by the Court of Protection.
-Our Court of Protection Solicitors regularly assist clients and their family members in the Greater Manchester area to understand the intricacy of the legal system, as well as providing independent services as Professional Deputies.
+If an individual loses or lacks capacity to make decisions for themselves (pursuant to the Mental Capacity Act 2005) and they have no Lasting Power of Attorney, their interests are protected by the law as a Protected Person.

 Why Appoint a Specialist Court of Protection Solicitor?

-They either represent the Protected Person with regards to personal welfare, or property and financial affairs.
-By appointing a Deputy, it is ensured that the Protected Person is being provided with objective advice from a regulated legal professional, who will act in the best interests of the Protected Person.
-This is of particular importance when a Protected Person has significant financial assets which need to be overseen and invested appropriately, in order to support the Protected Person’s care and lifestyle.
+A professional deputy either represents the Protected Person with regards to personal welfare, or property and financial affairs.
+Appointing a Deputy helps to ensure that the Protected Person is being provided with objective advice from a regulated legal professional.
+The professional deputy will be expected to act in the best interests of the Protected Person.

 What is the Role of a Professional Deputy?